What parents need to know about going guarantor on a mortgage

 Mum and dad researching going guarantor on a home loan.

-While they’re the most common, parents aren’t the only possible guarantor option.
+Other people can become a guarantor, not just a parent.
 Different banks and lenders have varying criteria in terms of who can act as one, but typically it’s a legal guardian or family member over the age of 18 (so siblings, aunts, uncles etc.).

 Be aware that some lenders have maximum caps on the percentage of the loan a guarantor can provide.
 For example, Westpac says that a single guarantee can only represent up to 50% of the guarantor’s security.